 A. Great River Energy follows strict transmission line maintenance standards.
-We inspect lines six times by air each year and once by ground to look for:
+We inspect lines once per year by air or ground to look for:

 - Tall-growing trees within the right-of-way area - Equipment needing repair or replacement - Right-of-way encroachments which are hazardous to safety and reliable operation - Anything that might jeopardize safe, reliable operation of the line